 7. Arrange and rearrange

-Approach publishers to assist you in publishing your anthology.
+Approach book publishers to assist you in publishing an anthology.
 It is always advisable to contact the publishers even before your manuscript has been finalized.
 This will help you deal with other legal formalities without any problems.
 Once a publisher has been decided, your anthology is set to hit the market.
-Explore self-publishing companies and find one that suits your purpose.
+You can also explore self-publishing companies and find one that suits your purpose.

 9. Promote your anthology